clojure-doc/clojure-doc.github.io/content/md/articles/about.md

 was lost several years ago.
 This current incarnation is a reboot of that site using [Cryogen](https://cryogenweb.org/) and hosted as a GitHub organization website.

-Funding for extensive work on CDS in 2023 is generousy provided by [Clojurists Together](https://www.clojuriststogether.org/news/clojurists-together-2023-long-term-funding-announcement/) as part of their Long-Term Funding for [Sean Corfield](https://github.com/seancorfield).
+Funding for extensive work on CDS in 2023 is generously provided by [Clojurists Together](https://www.clojuriststogether.org/news/clojurists-together-2023-long-term-funding-announcement/) as part of their Long-Term Funding for [Sean Corfield](https://github.com/seancorfield).

 ## Goals